 The game was afoot.

 Career Not Without Incident

 Paddon must have done very well because on joining the Royal Navy in 1940, he was posted as Radar Officer on the soon to be commissioned HMS Prince of Wales, a George V class battleship.
-His war career was not without incident and included being attacked by the Bismarck, escorting Winston Churchill to the famous meeting with Stalin, Roosevelt and Mackenzie King off Newfoundland, hitching a ride with the son of the American President and jumping into the Gulf of Siam only to find himself clinging to a biscuit box.
+His war career was not without incident and included being attacked by the Bismarck, escorting Winston Churchill to the secret meeting with Roosevelt and off Newfoundland, hitching a ride with the son of the American President and jumping into the Gulf of Siam only to find himself clinging to a biscuit box.
 Eventually, he and four or five others clambered aboard a catamaran which had broken loose from the ship.
 Despite the odds, one of those four men turned out to be a stoker from his own home town, St. Thomas Ontario.
 Although they had been on the same ship, the compliment was approximately 1,400 men and as an Officer charged with the special task of radar operations they had never met and had not known each other before the war.
 Later, Paddon served on the legendary HMS Warspite.
 Since Paddon was a highly skilled recruit in a new and secretive trade, his actual naval skills were limited which only added to his unique experiences.

 Achieved Rank of Rear Admiral